HarryPotterSpells/HarryPotterSpells/README.md

 ### Maven ###

-We use Maven to handle our dependencies and building.
-You can export HarryPotterSpells using:
+We use [Maven](http://maven.apache.org/) to handle our dependencies and building.
+The best way to export HarryPotterSpells with Maven is by using the following command:

     mvn clean install
 Make sure you use the file named `HarryPotterSpells-VERSION-SNAPSHOT-jar-with-dependencies`.

 ### .classpath and .project ###